happynear/caffe-windows/README.md

 Matlab Wrapper
 ======
 Just change the Matlab include and library path defined in the settings and compile.
-Don't forget to add the ./matlab to your Matlab path.
+Don't forget to add ./matlab to your Matlab path.

 Python Wrapper
 ======